Arsenal on this day in history. The February Files.

 23 February 2002: Arsenal 4 Fulham 1.
 Second game in the 13 match winning streak and 10th in the unbeaten run from 23 December to end of season.
 League match 27 of the 3rd Double season.
 The goals came from Lauren, Vieira and then two from Henry

 23 February 2008: Birmingham 2 Arsenal 2.
 The day that robbed Arsenal of the title as Eduardo’s leg was broken.
-He never recovered his amazing potential.
-Arsenal won just one of the next seven.
+He never recovered his amazing potential and Arsenal won just one of the next seven.
 Walcott scored both goals.
 Birmingham were left unpunished but their reputation never recovered.

-23 February 2008: The Aliadière scandal in which the player was sent off wrongly and had his sentence increased on appeal.
+23 February 2008: The date of the Aliadière scandal in which the player was sent off wrongly and had his sentence increased on appeal.
 It revealed just how corrupt (or erratic depending on your point of view) the English refereeing system had become.

 23 February 2013: Arsenal 2 Aston Villa 1 made it three league wins out of three and left Arsenal four points behind Tottenham.
 Cazorla got both goals, Diaby got a yellow card.

 24 February 1892: Royal Arsenal attempted to form the Southern League.
-Arsenal eventually gave up on the scheme after some clubs were persuaded to pull out having voted to join, and instead joined the Football League 18 months later as Woolwich Arsenal (being required to become a limited company for the purpose, and with the law prohibiting the word “royal” in a limited company name).
+Arsenal eventually gave up on the scheme after some clubs were persuaded to pull out after having voted to join, and instead Royal Arsenal joined the Football League 18 months later as Woolwich Arsenal (being required to become a limited company for the purpose, and with the law prohibiting the word “royal” in a limited company name).

 24 February 1894: Middlesbrough Ironopolis 3 Arsenal 6.
 After taking 18 games to win 6, Arsenal completed a run of four wins in a row, en route to six wins and a draw in seven.
 It was the club’s first nine goal game, and the first time Arsenal scored 6 in a league match.

-24 February 1951: Jack Kelsey debut against Chelsea and he let in five.
+24 February 1951: Jack Kelsey’s debut, against Chelsea, and he let in five.
 But he returned and eventually became one of the all-time favourites at the club.

 24 February 1962: George Armstrong played his first Arsenal game, v Blackpool.
 He went on to play exactly 500 league games for Arsenal before moving to Leicester.

 24 February 1973: Arsenal 2 Carlisle 1.
-Ball and McLintock scored.
-FA Cup 5th round.
+Ball and McLintock scored in the FA Cup 5th round.
 After beating Chelsea Arsenal eventually lost in the semi-final to Sunderland.

 24 February 1975: Leicester 0 Arsenal 1 (Radford).
-FA Cup 5th, 2nd replay.
+FA Cup 5th round, 2nd replay.
 Arsenal had thus taken seven games to get through three rounds.

 24 February 1988: Arsenal 3 Everton 1.
-Thomas, Rocastle and Smith scored to secure a place in the league cup final, two months later, which Arsenal unfortunately lost to Luton.
+Thomas, Rocastle and Smith scored to secure a place in the League Cup final, which Arsenal then lost to Luton.

 24 February 2009.
 Arsenal 1 Roma 0 did not look to be enough in the Champions League to allow Arsenal through to the next round.
-Van Persie got the goal, but after an identical result in Rome, Arsenal went through on penalties.
+Van Persie got the goal, but after a reverse 1-0 result in Rome, Arsenal went through on penalties.
 It was part of a 17 match run without defeat.

 25 February 1886: Wally Harding born in Greenwich.
 Aside from playing for Arsenal he also played over 600 first class cricket matches and was later reserve team coach at Tottenham.

-25 February 1893: As their existence came to an end Royal Arsenal started to play friendly matches against league clubs such as Walsall Town Swifts – in this case in front of 4000 fans.
+25 February 1893: As the club’s existence came to an end Royal Arsenal started to play friendly matches against league clubs such as Walsall Town Swifts – in this case in front of 4000 fans.

 25 February 1899: First match under Arthur Kennedy.
 He was finance secretary of the club but filled in as manager after Elcoat resigned mid-season.
-Sadly he is not recognised as an Arsenal manager by Arsenal.com last time we checked (Feb 2021) but is included in the Arsenal History Society list of managers.
+Sadly he was not recognised as an Arsenal manager by Arsenal.com last time we checked (Feb 2021) but is included in the Arsenal History Society list of managers.

-25 February 1905 Arsenal 3 Sheffield W 0 concluded first ever three match winning run in 1st division, but marked the last win until the last day of the season on 22 April.
+25 February 1905 Arsenal 3 Sheffield W 0 concluded the first ever three match winning run in 1st division, but this game marked the last win until the last day of the season on 22 April.

 25 February 1933: After four successive draws Arsenal signalled their intent on winning the league by beating Blackburn 8-0.
 (Coleman 3, Hulme 2, Bastin 2, and Stockill got the goals).
 Arsenal wore their new kit for the first time but only 27,576 turned up to see it.
 See also here.

 25 February 1987: Oxford U 0 Arsenal 0.
 The first of six consecutive league games under George Graham in which Arsenal failed to score – the longest such run ever for the club.

 25 February 2001: Man U 6 Arsenal 1.
-An Arsenal team with a very makeshift defence fell apart in this match after holding the score to 1-1 on 25 minutes, but recovered enough eventually to be runners up in both the League and the FA Cup.
+An Arsenal team with a makeshift defence fell apart in this match after holding the score to 1-1 on 25 minutes, but recovered enough eventually to be runners up in both the League and the FA Cup.
 It was reported that for once Arsène Wenger lost his temper with his players.
 Henry, Bergkamp and Vieira all played.

 25 February 2006: Blackburn 1 Arsenal 0 making it four defeats, one win and one draw in last six, one of Arsène Wenger’s worst runs.